random82/blog/_posts/2018-02-22-we-need-accurate-estimates.md

 ![Computer said 7 to 14 sprints](../img/2018-02-22-estimates/chance-deliver-stories.PNG)

-Yup, that's a wide range and it takes a lot of explanation why it comes to that.
-Regardless of the reasons - it is what it is..
+7 to 14 sprints? that's a wide range and it takes a lot of explanation why it comes to that.
+Regardless of the reasons - it is what it is...

-_-"but can you give us a more accurate estimate?"_
+_-"But... can you give us a more accurate estimate?"_

 Sure, we can do everything on the paper.
 The question is what do we want to achieve.